Red-bellied black snake: Behaviour

-Red-bellied black snakes can hide in many places in their habitat, including logs, old mammal burrows, and grass tussocks.
-They can flee into water and hide there; one was reported as staying submerged for 23 minutes.
-When swimming, they may hold their full head or the nostrils above the water's surface.
-At times, they may float without moving on the water surface, thus looking like a stick.
-Within their habitat, red-bellied black snakes appear to have ranges or territories with which they are familiar and generally remain within.
+The red-bellied black snake can hide in many places in its habitat, including logs, old mammal burrows, and grass tussocks.
+It can flee into water and hide there; one was reported as staying submerged for 23 minutes.
+When swimming, it may hold its full head or its nostrils above the water's surface.
+At times, it may float without moving on the water surface, thus looking like a stick.
+Within its habitat, the red-bellied black snake appears to have a home range or territory with which it is familiar and within which it generally remains.
 A 1987 field study in three New South Wales localities found that these areas vary widely, from 0.02 to 40 ha in size.
-Within their territory, they may have some preferred places to reside.
+Within its territory, it may have some preferred places to reside.

 The red-bellied black snake is generally not an aggressive species, typically withdrawing when approached.
 If provoked, it recoils into a striking stance as a threat, holding its head and front part of its body horizontally above the ground and widening and flattening its neck.
 It may bite as a last resort.
 It is generally active by day, though nighttime activity has occasionally been recorded.
 When not hunting or basking, it may be found beneath timber, rocks, and rubbish or down holes and burrows.